royalapplications/docs/src/r2021/royalts/reference/connections/rdp.md

 > [!Note]
 > NLA is enabled by default on Vista/Windows 2008 or later.

+#### Use Credential Manager
+When checked, Royal TS will create a credential entry in the Windows Credential Manager instead of submitting the credentials to the server.

 #### Restricted Admin Mode
 In this mode, credentials won't be sent to the remote server, which can protect you if you connect to a remote server that has been compromised.
 However, connections made from the remote server might not be authenticated by other servers, which might impact app functionality and compatibility.